 - Check your contact blocked list.
-Try to place a call to different numbers.
+Consider placing a call to a different number.

 - Check the Airplane mode.
-Sometimes, we accidentally enable the feature.
+Sometimes, we accidentally enable that feature.
 Open Settings > Connections > Airplane mode.
 Toggle the switch button.

-- Remove your SIM card and put it back.
+- Remove your SIM card and put it back in.
 If you have another phone around, place your SIM card on it and try to make a phone call.

 - Restart your phone.

-Perhaps you accidentally enabled the Airplane mode on your phone, disabled WiFi, etc. Therefore, before we go further, do these quick troubleshoots.
+Perhaps you accidentally enabled the Airplane mode on your phone, disabled WiFi, etc. Before we go further, perform these quick troubleshooting steps: